Types of institutions

 Organisation of the school day and week

-Lessons and other forms of educational activities of the timetable take 5 days a week (Monday to Friday) unless otherwise specified by the minister of education by means of instructions for each school year.
+Lessons and other forms of educational activities of the timetable take 5 days a week (Monday to Friday) unless otherwise specified by the Minister responsible for education through instructions for each school year.

-Law protects students in practical training with the employer.
-Student may put in a maximum of 8 hours a day, and practical training may take up to 36 hours per week.
-If students have 5 academic lessons in a given day, they cannot have practical training with the employer that day.
+The law protects students in practical training with the employer.
+Students can put in a maximum of 8 hours a day, and practical training may take up to 36 hours per week.
+If students have 5 academic lessons on a given day, they cannot have practical training with the employer that day.